HangXiaoCode/LinkedInPlus-Job-Recommendation/README.md

 ![as shown](https://github.com/OkayLetsrock/requiredPNGs/blob/main/misc/front%20end%20logics.png)

 ## Major Impacts
-Built web application for users to search, save and apply job positions using **JavaScript, HTML, CSS, and AJAX.
+Built web application for users to search, save and apply job positions using **JavaScript, HTML, CSS, and AJAX**.

 Implemented **RESTful APIs** on **Java Servlets** to retrieve job descriptions and interreact with database using **MySQL** on **Amazon RDS**, and extracted job keywords with **TF-IDF** algorithm using **Monkey Learn API**.